TechXplorerFR/FPGAlize/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 ### 12.2 Documentation Guidelines

 - **File Naming Convention:**
-  - Use `PascalCase` or `kebab-case` for documentation files.
-Example: `Technical-Specification-v1.3.md`
+  - Use `PascalCase` for documentation files.
+Example: `TechnicalSpecification.md`
 - **Content Style:**
   - Use concise and objective language.
   - Prefer active voice (“The user clicks…” vs. “The button is clicked…”).
   - Maintain consistent terminology for key concepts like “BEL”, “canvas”, “example”.
 - **Versioning:**
-  - Maintain a version log in the header or separate `CHANGELOG.md` file with dates and author notes.
+  - Maintain a version log in the header with dates and author notes.

 ---